imsrikar/firebase-emulator-docker/README.md

-# Firebase Emulator Suite in Docker
+# Firebase Emulator Suite in Docker [work in progress]

 The Firebase Emulator in Docker Repo is a collection of Dockerfile and scripts that make it easy to run the Firebase Emulator Suite within a Docker container.
 The repository includes Dockerfiles for all the emulators, a Docker Compose file, and emulator suite configurations.
 This allows developers to easily test their Google Cloud Platform services dependedent applications in a local environment without the need for additional setup.